tensorland/modelbox/README.md

 # ModelBox - A Machine Learning model management service

-ModelBox is a model management, instrumentation and transformation service.
-It can integrate with Deep Learning frameworks to provide model checkpoint and artifact tracking and optional features such as transforming models to optimize them for inference, serving them to inference engines, measuring performance, and exposing neural network architecture.
+ModelBox is a model management service.
+It can integrate with Deep Learning frameworks to provide model checkpoint and artifact tracking and optional features such as serving them to inference engines, measuring performance.
+It provides a pluggable storage interface to track metadata and artifacts related to models and experiments producing checkpoints.
+We are working towards developing a flexible worker interface to build model transformation, benchmarking and other model operations utilities.

 ## Features
 - Model versioning and lineage tracking of Models in relation to Experiments which created them.